 I have been looking through the Red Cross letters that were sent between England and Guernsey during the war.
 They were the evacuees’ only form of contact with their families in German occupied Guernsey for five years.
 The letters were censored by German authorities in Europe during transit.
 The first letters, sent from England in November 1940, could only contain 10 words, but this was increased later to 25 words.
 It was so hard for people to put their thoughts and feelings into such a short message to their family.

 I have just discovered a Manchester press cutting dated March 1941 which explains the delight of the Guernsey evacuees in the Manchester area as replies began to arrive to the messages they had sent to Guernsey in November 1940.
 One lady who was evacuated to Stockport told me that she remembers crying as she opened the envelope, to discover that her husband and son were fine and well, but that her aunt had passed away.

 9 February 2012

-Harry Kinley was Second Officer on the SS Viking which carried thousands of Guernsey evacuee children to England, and I have been in touch with his daughter, Audrey Mansell, many times.
-She has written in the Dorset Echo about her father’s journey that day: do let me know if you recognise any of the children in the photograph!
+In June 1940, Harry Kinley was Second Officer on the SS Viking which carried thousands of Guernsey children to England.
+He later wrote his memories of the journey.
+I have also been in touch with Audrey Mansell, daughter of the Viking’s Captain James Bridson, who has written a piece in the Dorset Echo:-

 13 February 2012